 You have likely heard of RSS feeds.
 But do you realize how important RSS is for bloggers?
 You’re probably reading this article because you’re a blogger.
 Like every other blogger, your ambition is definitely to reach a large audience.
 But how exactly?

 As a blogger you aim to drive traffic to your blog via Google search and social media accounts.
 Sharing the URL link of each blog-post you create on different online platforms is time-consuming.

 Sometimes you update an old blog, and this adds another workload.
 You must copy and paste the URL link of that blog post onto your social media channels.

 RSS stands for “really simple syndication.”
 RSS feed syndicates your content.
 It allows subscribers to catch up with the latest content of regularly updated websites.

-An RSS feed is a series of instructions located on a website server.
-The RSS reader scans several websites’ feeds.
-Then, it arranges and presents the bare bones of the currently published material to the user.
 In other words, the feed informs the subscriber that the website has published new material such as articles, pieces of news, audio, or blog posts.

 What are the Advantages of Using RSS Feeds?

 Adding RSS feeds to your Twitter account has many pros.
 RSS feeds are advantageous both for readers and bloggers.
 Content publishers use RSS to keep in touch with a broad audience.
 The subscribers of an RSS feed receive the information they need without having to surf from one website to the other.

 RSS offers the subscriber a centralized location where all the latest content is available.
 Finding everything you need in one single place saves time.
 By scanning RSS feeds, the reader can see the headlines and click on only the ones that interest him/her.